Jordan

-Modern-day Jordan has been inhabited by humans since the Paleolithic period.
-Three stable kingdoms emerged there at the end of the Bronze Age: Ammon, Moab and Edom.
-In the third century BC, the Arab Nabataeans established their Kingdom with Petra as the capital.
-Later rulers of the Transjordan region include the Assyrian, Babylonian, Roman, Byzantine, Rashidun, Umayyad, Abassid, and the Ottoman empires.
-After the Great Arab Revolt against the Ottomans in 1916 during World War I, the Greater Syria region was partitioned by Britain and France.
-The Emirate of Transjordan was established in 1921 by the Hashemite, then Emir, Abdullah I, and the emirate became a British protectorate.
-In 1946, Jordan gained independence and became officially known in Arabic as the Hashemite Kingdom of Jordan.
-The country captured the West Bank during the 1948 Arab–Israeli War and annexed it until it was lost to Israel in 1967.
-Jordan renounced its claim to the territory in 1988, and became the second Arab state to sign a peace treaty with Israel in 1994.
+Inhabited by humans since the Paleolithic period, three kingdoms developed in Transjordan during the Iron Age: Ammon, Moab and Edom.
+In the third century BC, the Arab Nabataeans established their kingdom centered in Petra.
+The Greco-Roman period saw the establishment of several cities in Transjordan that comprised the Decapolis.
+After the end of Byzantine rule, the region became part of the Islamic caliphates of the Rashidun, Umayyad, Abbasid, and the Ottoman.
+Following the 1916 Great Arab Revolt during World War I, former Ottoman Syria was partitioned, leading to the establishment of the Emirate of Transjordan in 1921, which became a British protectorate.
+In 1946, Jordan gained independence and became officially known as the Hashemite Kingdom of Jordan.
+Jordan captured and annexed the West Bank during the 1948 Palestine war until it was occupied by Israel in 1967.
+Jordan renounced its claim to the territory to the Palestinians in 1988 and signed a peace treaty with Israel in 1994.